biplawofficial/Oralvis-frontend/README.md

 - `npm start`: Runs the app in development mode.
 - `npm build`: Builds the app for production to the `build` folder.

+Frontend was 80% done by my friend as a shared project: https://github.com/amrutha-snair